Altanshash/physics-full-repo/docs/en/problem_set_01_mathematical_foundations_solution/task_06.md

 1. determine the velocity vector,
 2. determine the magnitude of the velocity,
 3. write the arc length as an integral,
-4. compute the integral analytically if possible,
+4. compute the integral analytically if possible.
-5. implement the trapezoidal rule in HTML/JS.

 ---